How to Know if your Handmade Product will Sell

 Check your:

 - Social media stats – which posts tend to get the most likes, comments and clicks?
-These may be an indication that your audience wants to see more of the same.
+This may be an indication that your audience wants to see more of the same.

 - Sales – which product(s) did you sell the most of in past months?
 If there are several top sellers, look for commonalities.
-Do your popular products all have the same color, style or function?
+Do your popular products all have the same color, style, or function?
+Does your new product share those commonalities?

 2) Send a newsletter

-If you currently have a list of emails for your newsletter, send one out asking your subscribers if they’d be interested in providing you with some feedback.
+If you have a newsletter list, send an email asking your subscribers if they’d be interested in providing you with feedback.

 People are busy so keep it short and simple.
 I love typform for gathering answers.
 Use their free version, add your branding and analyze your results in one spot.
 You could even sweeten the pot by offering something to those who do respond.
 Perhaps a coupon code they can use on a future purchase would encourage more people to reply.